Gargee77/DC-Capacity-Model/README.md

 Utilization: 85% for hyperscalers, lower for colocation and telco facilities, based on industry benchmarks.

+## CPU Fleet Forecast: 2025–2030

+The site includes a forward-looking forecast built from each provider's reported or guided CapEx (SEC filings and earnings calls).
+GPU share of server spend rises from ~40% (2024) to ~65% (2030) per Dell'Oro Group and Goldman Sachs estimates.
+CPU budget is extracted from the remaining non-GPU server spend after removing facility, networking, and memory allocation.
+Interactive per-provider forecasts available on the site.

 # Validation

 We modeled Google The Dalles B1 in [dc-simulator-omega.vercel.app](https://dc-simulator-omega.vercel.app): 8 halls, 3,336 racks, 30 kW/rack, Hyperscale profile.
 Simulator output: 122.08 MW.
 Our model estimate: 120 MW.
 Delta: 1.7%.